tillitis/tillitis-key1/doc/threat_model/threat_model.md

   Succesfully verifying the signature by running `tkey-verify` verifies that the communication, at least for those commands, is not modified.

-### Sigsum private key

-Threat: Leaking or changing to malicious

-Mitigation:

-- Encrypted at rest.

-- Used in an airgapped environment.

 ## Threat Actors - The bad guys